Netatalk/netatalk/doc/manpages/man1/afp_spectest.1.md

 : Very verbose output

 **-w** *password*
-: Password for authentication
+: Password for authentication with AFP server

 **-X**
 : Skip tests that aren't big endian compatible

 # Usage

-The tests in spectest suite follow the same general usage pattern and parameters, with some additional requirements for particular tests.
+The tests in the spectest suite follow the same general usage pattern and parameters, with some additional required parameters or preconditions for particular tests.
 You set the AFP protocol version (**-1** through **-7**), then the address and credentials of the host to test (which can be localhost).
 Some tests require a second user and second volume to be defined.